Wondering if it’s time to grab yourself a pair of those sweet wide skis you’ve been eyeing in the lift line?

 Then there’s rocker and camber: where the ski is flat against the snow and where it bows upward.
 Here’s a good explanation and some helpful diagrams for those interested, but it boils down to this: more rocker (front and sometimes also back) helps with float and is ideal for deeper snow, while less rocker helps with edge grab and is ideal for hardpack.

-Next we’ll summarize the general categories of wide skis, what they’re best for, and some popular models of each type.
+Next I’ll summarize the general categories of wide skis, what they’re best for, and some popular models of each type.
 Note that many ski manufacturers have lines of similar skis that vary in width profile and sometimes gender-specific focus.
 So if you find one that appeals in many ways but isn’t perfect, check to see if there’s a better fit in the lineup.

 Powder Skis / Fat Skis